bhargysh/my-prezzos/circe.md

 ## What is Circe

 - JSON Library for Scala
-- We can see how it is referenced in the `applied-scala` project by looking at the `build.sbt` file
+- We can see how it is used in the `applied-scala` project by looking at the `build.sbt` file
 - 👉 [Docs](https://circe.github.io/circe/)

 ---